Follow us

 Bio

-Born in 1939 in Baghdad, Iraq, Princess Wijdan Ali, is a Jordanian painter, art historian, and curator.
-Raised in Amman, Jordan, she was born as Wijdan bint Fawwaz Al-Hashemi, with the title of...
+HRH Princess Wijdan Ali in 1939, in Baghdad, Iraq, is a Jordanian painter, art historian, curator, and cultural diplomat.
+Raised in Amman, she was born Wijdan bint Fawwaz Al-Hashemi, a descendant...

 This is a short biography.
 The full version , along with research, CV and sources will be posted soon.
 Stay tuned and visit us often or become a member to be notified of our updates.